-- The College will not normally make material changes to modules or programmes that students have agreed to study, except where the changes will benefit the student experience or changes are necessary due to circumstances outside of the control of the College.
+- Please note: as stated in the terms and conditions of study, the College will not normally make material changes to modules or programmes that students have agreed to study, except where the changes will benefit the student experience or changes are necessary due to circumstances outside of the control of the College.
 Where material changes are necessary or proposed, student representatives will be consulted and the College will provide appropriate support and guidance.
 We will advise applicants and enrolled students at the earliest possible opportunity.

 Regulations and policies

 - The College may make reasonable changes to our regulations and policies from time to time to: